Blog – Posted on Friday, May 01

 Juliette has explored the mysteries of the silos and is done being controlled.
 But she might be on her own, and the toxic world beyond the silos walls is only one of her worries — a poison has begun to grow within the walls of Silo 18 itself.

-When the “Georgia flu” pandemic spreads across the globe, humanity has no choice but to start over.
+In the chillingly relevant Station Eleven, the “Georgia flu” pandemic spreads across the globe, and humanity has no choice but to start over.
 Among the survivors is Kirsten, a young girl who goes on to become an actor in a traveling theatre troupe, “because survival is insufficient” (as they say).
 Oscillating gracefully between the first days of the pandemic and Kirsten’s life twenty years later in the troupe, this work paints an incredible portrait of a post-apocalyptic world — to such an extent that you’re almost surprised to look up and find that it’s not reality.

 Meet the world of Red Rising, where everything is color-coded, including society.
 Darrow is a Red, the lowest caste: he spends his days toiling in the mines so that Mars is habitable for future generations.
 But when he discovers that the surface of Mars is already inhabitable and that he and his fellow Reds have been duped, his desire for vengeance sends him to the Institute, the top training institution in the galaxy… and a death ground for anyone but Golds.
 Red Rising has been compared to everything from The Hunger Games to Lord of the Flies and Ender’s Game, but it’s great enough to stand tall on its own.